 Opening a bank account in Barcelona

-You can’t sign a rental agreement unless you open a Spanish bank account, so it should be a priority to open one.
+You can’t sign a rental agreement unless you open a Spanish bank account, so that should be a priority.
 You can open a non-resident’s bank account without an NIE number, but you will have to change this once you have your NIE number.
 However, if it’s taking longer than expected to get your NIE, a non-resident’s account is a way to move forward and be able to rent quickly.

 Obtaining your NIE or TIE and other administration

 One of the most important pieces of administration to take care of with a Barcelona relocation is your NIE – Número de Identificación de Extranjero.
 For UK citizens a TIE is now required following Brexit.
 You can rent a property without this official number – by using your passport number.
 However, the process is much smoother if you have your NIE in place.
 If you have a work contract in Spain, it’s an easier process to obtain your NIE.
 Without a work contract you have to demonstrate income and have private health insurance in place.
 You will also need your NIE to buy a car and to contract a mobile phone, amongst other things.